ResearchGeek/hyip-simulation/README.md

 **Acknowledgments**

-Simulation was creating using parts of Credibility Game (Paulina Adamska, PJWSTK, 2013).
+Simulation was creating using parts of 'Credibility Game' (Paulina Adamska, PJWSTK 2013) and 2nd version of 'Credibility Game' project (Adamska, Kowalik, PJWSTK 2014).
 Plus some of the HYIP code creating in cooperation with Grzegorz Kowalik (PJWSTK, 2014).

 **Licence**